lexiewangdl/pyalgo/heap_stack_queue/README.md

 - [272.
 Closest Binary Search Tree Value II](#272-closest-binary-search-tree-value-ii-hard) 🍎

 ### 347. Top K Frequent Elements (Medium)
-1. Use `Counter()` to get the frequency of each element in the list.
+1. Use `Counter()` to get the frequency of each element in the list, or use a dictionary to store the frequency of each element.
 2. Store each number and its corresponding frequency in a `heap`.
-Note: since this heap is a min heap, and what we want is the top k frequent elements, we need to store the negative frequency of each element in the heap, `heappq.heappush(heap, (-freq, num))`.
+Note: since this heap is a min heap, and what we want is the top k frequent elements, we need to store the negative frequency of each element in the heap, `heappq.heappush(heap, (-freq, element))`.
 In this way, we have a max heap.
 3. Pop the top k elements from the heap, `heapq.heappop(heap)[1]`.